How to Make Netflix HD or Ultra HD: The Easiest Way to Change Netflix’s Picture Settings

 Is it worth upgrading to Ultra HD?

-Adding to the value is the extra streams you get when you have the higher tier package of Netflix.
-If you have several people using the same account, it’s necessary to upgrade so that everyone can stream without interruption.
+Regardless, upgrading adds to the value by giving you more simultaneous streams when you have the higher tier package of Netflix.
+If you have several people using the same account, it’s necessary to upgrade so everyone can stream without interruption.

 Why can’t I select the higher quality on Netflix?

-If you’ve toggled the option on and you’re still not receiving any HD quality content, close Netflix and open it back up again.
+If you’ve toggled the option on and still not receiving any HD quality content, close Netflix and open it again.
 This step gives the app time to register the new settings.
-If your HD content still isn’t working and you’ve confirmed you’re running at least 25mbps with an HD capable device, contact Netflix Support for more assistance.
+Contact Netflix Support for more assistance if your HD content isn’t working and you’ve confirmed you’re running at least 25mbps with an HD-capable device.

 Is Netflix UHD the same as 4K?

-While UHD and 4K are technically different (true 4K has a slightly higher pixel ratio than UHD,) most consumers won’t notice a difference in quality.
-It may surprise you, but many TVs get advertised as 4K when they are actually Ultra High-Definition.
+While UHD and 4K are technically different (true 4K has a slightly higher pixel ratio than UHD,) most consumers don’t notice a difference in quality.
+It may surprise you, but many TVs get advertised as 4K when they are technically just Ultra High-Definition.

 I have a 4k TV, but it isn’t compatible.
 Why not?

-So, here’s the kicker about 4K and UHD TVs; those manufactured before 2014 (and even some after 2014) did not include the proper HEVC decoder.
-Essentially this makes it possible for your TV to show Netflix’s UHD content as UHD content.
+So, here’s the kicker about 4K and UHD TVs.
+Those manufactured before 2014 (and even some after 2014) did not include the proper HEVC decoder.
+Essentially this makes it impossible for your TV to display Netflix UHD content.